oleksabor/work-tracker/README.md

 This may be a problem if exercises are short and pauses between exercises are less than 9 minutes.

+### Usage
+I've found that there is a way to get notifications each five minutes between exercises.

+I add new result and leave an application running foreground.
+Then I lock screen and put the phone to a pocket.

+This makes notifications running each five minutes e.g.

+However the notification is not raised in time when I minimize the application and lock the screen.

 ## Programming

 ### Data storage